U.S. lawmaker seeks inquiry into disappearance of Chinese journalists

 A U.S. congressman is calling on the State Department to urge China to investigate the disappearance of three Chinese citizen journalists who sought to expose the impact of the coronavirus on the Chinese city of Wuhan.

 The Chinese Embassy and the State Department did not immediately respond to requests for comment.
-While the State Dept is under no obligation to follow through on Banks' request, the Trump administration has put in place a number of measures cracking down against China that was first proposed by hardliners in Congress.
+China's Foreign Ministry spokeswoman Hua Chunying said she did not quite understand the accusation about the three individuals and that China has acted in an "open and transparent" manner throughout the virus crisis.

+"I am so curious why these lawmakers are focusing on matters of other countries when the U.S. is facing such a pandemic.
+And what they said is totally based on trumped-up messages and information," Hua said at a daily press briefing on Thursday.
+"They had better use their time to do something concrete for their people, save their lives, protect their safety."

-The virus, which has become a global pandemic, first emerged in Wuhan in late December, sickening tens of thousands and upending life in the industrial city of 11 million people in central China.
-China's censorship policies came under scrutiny since the virus outbreak amid allegations from online critics and local media that they potentially obscured the seriousness of the outbreak in its early stages.
+The virus first emerged in Wuhan in late December, sickening tens of thousands and upending life in the industrial city of 11 million people in central China.
+China's censorship policies have come under scrutiny since the virus outbreak amid allegations from online critics and local media that they potentially obscured the seriousness of the outbreak in its early stages.

-Banks also asked the State Department to open its own probe through diplomatic channels into the journalists' disappearance and ban those responsible for their mistreatment from entering the United States.
+The coronavirus has now spread to over 200 countries and territories, with the United States having more confirmed cases than any other country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)